opendatacube/datacube-ows/docs/cfg_layers.rst

 The "layers" section is a list of Layer configurations.

+> Note: Although many WMS clients support multiple
+> top-level layers, a strict reading of the WMS standard requires
+> only one.
+Some WMS clients do not recognise all top level
+> layers if more than one is defined.
+>
+> Therefore, in the interests of WMS standards compliance, if you define multiple top
+> level layers, they will be automatically wrapped in a single top-level folder
+> using the global metadata.

 A layer may be either:

 * A `named layer <#named-layers>`_ which represents a queryable